Nursery R & V 2025 - 2026

 On this page you will find information about the current topic, news and updates regarding special events and dates to remember as well as access to photographs of the children and the fun things they have been doing whilst in school.

-Let’s Learn through Colours
+Let’s Learn through Transport

-We will introduce the children to our 'Rainbow challenge’.
+The children will continue with their weekly 'Rainbow challenge’.
 This is used by the children during their ‘continuous provision time’ after adult input lessons.
 It is broken up into different areas/tables for the children to learn and play e.g. the ‘Construction area’ or the ‘Writing table’ or the ‘Reading corner’ and each are associated with a specific colour.
 Children are encouraged to explore their whole environment throughout the week and in doing so gain a coloured lollipop stick for each area they have engaged with.
 If they complete the Rainbow they are rewarded with a sticker and a prize at the end of the week.

 Please see the 'Files to download' section below to find out more about your child's daily timetable and curriculum.